Veterans' (VA) Benefits

 Student receiving VA educational benefits (veterans, reservists, dependents) must maintain satisfactory academic progress.
-Student receiving VA benefits that fall below a 2.0 grade point average (GPA) will be placed on academic probation in accordance with the college's Academic Probation policy.
+Students receiving VA benefits that fall below a 2.0 grade point average (GPA) will be placed on academic probation in accordance with the college's Academic Probation policy.
 Students who fail to make satisfactory progress toward the completion of their program may lose access to the use of VA Educational Benefits at PTC.

 You must notify the Veterans Office within a few days of any increase or decrease in credit hours or if you have terminated enrollment from the school.
 You may be required to reimburse the VA funds received if you drop or withdraw from classes.

-All withdrawals must be reported to the VA Regional Office with 30 days from the date of withdrawing or when the student stops attending.
+All withdrawals must be reported to the VA Regional Office within 30 days from the date of withdrawing or when the student stops attending.
 It is the student's responsibility to report all withdrawals or attendance issues to PTC’s Office of Veteran Affairs immediately to prevent overpayments.
 Students are encouraged to register only for those classes they know they can complete.